paypal/nemo-example-app/README.md

 * `view-spec.js` uses JSON locator files which `nemo-view` turns into convenience methods ([see here](https://github.com/paypal/nemo-view/blob/master/README.md#locator-methods)).
 Illustrates a second pass of automation where inline locator strings are separated into JSON locator files.
+* `page-spec.js` uses JSON locator files which [nemo-page](https://github.com/OuranosSkia/nemo-page)(like `nemo-view`) uses to build a model to allow you to do element-level methods in a simple, concise, and precise way.
 * `flow-spec.js`
   * uses `flow/*.js` modules to illustrate how to abstract functionality into shareable modules
   * uses `util/index.js` module to abstract error handling and callback management